XXCoreRangerX/Hackintosh-HP-EliteBook-840-G4/README.md

 6. Go to System Preferences -> Keyboard -> Shortcuts
 7. Go to the Services section, and scroll down to General - you should find your service there.
 Once you select it - click "add shortcut" and press the Wi-Fi button.

 Done!
 Now you can use the Wi-Fi button to enable and disable Wi-Fi.
-However, the LED will require additional fixes - making a custom SSDT would propably make it work.
+However, the LED will require additional fixes - making a custom SSDT would probably make it work.

 **Note:** If you have multiple user accounts on your laptop - you will have to repeat all of these steps for each account.